-Lectures, guest speakers and seminars, individual work, self led work/research and group work.
+The course includes lectures, guest speakers, seminars, individual work, self-led work/research and group work.

-With group work bringing together people from a variety of backgrounds to shape projects and tasks.
-Gain practical experience and grasp methodology in project management.
+Group work brings together engineers from a variety of backgrounds to shape projects and tasks.
 As a day release course, you can immediately apply your learning to your industry role.

 - BSc or BEng (min Honours 2:2) in general engineering, Electrical, Electronics, Mechanics or computing

 - IELTS (6.0 average or equivalents) for international.